DaoCloud/DaoCloud-docs/docs/en/docs/mspider/user-guide/multicluster/multi-cluster-net.md

 In the above chapters, we briefly focus on the three core dimensions of the service mesh (networkmodel, control plane architecture, and data plane service discovery) to analyze its related principles and advantages.
 But at this time, we will find that there are multiple solutions in the introduction of the network model and control plane architecture, so how do we choose the specific solution?

 DaoCloud has been deeply involved in service mesh products for many years, has actual landing customers, and has experience in evolving from single cluster to multicluster customer solutions.
-Our products have also undergone verification and practice of various solutions, collecting scenarios of multiple customers, Finally, the architecture selection scheme of our multicluster service mesh product is as follows: free network model + multicluster single control plane.
+Our products have also undergone verification and practice of various solutions, collecting use cases of multiple customers, Finally, the architecture selection scheme of our multicluster service mesh product is as follows: free network model + multicluster single control plane.

 ### Network Model